 Replacement and Vacancies.
 Subsequent Members shall be appointed in the same manner as original appointments at the expiration of each Member’s term of office.
 A Member whose term of office has expired shall continue to hold office until his//her successor has been appointed.
 A member may be reappointed to serve additional term (sic).”

-As of December 2020, the process for appointing board members is completely opaque to the general public.
+As of December 2020, the process for appointing board members was completely opaque to the general public.
 More specifically, there is no way for the public to know (i) how and when each member was appointed, (ii) when their current two-year term expires, (iii) how potential new members can be nominated, and (iv) the criteria that are used to decide whether a member is appointed or not.

 The Wayne County Art Institute Authority nominates two people to sit on the DIA’s board of Directors.
 Hubert Massey was appointed to one of those positions since 2012, and Renata Seals-Evans has filled the second since 2017.
 Both of these cases indicate that the board members were re-appointed beyond their original two-year terms.